raygun101/MarkupKit/README.md

 ```

 ### Color and Font Values
-`LMViewBuilder` additionally defines the following two class methods, which it uses to decode color and font values:
+`LMViewBuilder` additionally defines the following two class methods, which it uses internally to decode color and font values:

 ```objc
 + (UIColor *)colorValue:(NSString *)value;